 Much lower doses are used for prophylaxis, whereby the target factor VIII levels are above 0.03 IU/mL.

 The availability and introduction of factor VIII concentrates for treatment of acute bleedings and for prophylaxis has had a dramatic improvement of the life expectancy of severe hemophilia A patients.
-Thus, until the end of the 50s, the median life expectancy of such patients in Sweden was still only about 20-25 years, whereas it had increased to about 57 years twenty years later and is now about 70 years at the entry of the 21st century.
 In parallel, the development and progression of joint disease has decreased significantly.

 The use of blood products is connected with a risk of viral transmission such as hepatitis B and C, and many hemophiliacs developed chronic liver disease but the great benefits of the therapy was considered to justify the treatment.